 The collected information will help you locate CTAs, images, and buttons in the places where they are the most effective.

-Besides, thanks to the scroll data, you will be able to evaluate the efficiency of long texts.
+Besides, thanks to the scroll data, you will evaluate the efficiency of long texts.
 If users don’t read them till the end, consider rewriting or shortening the content.

-Bear in mind that content quality matters not only for your target audience.
+Bear in mind that content quality matters not only for the target audience.
 It also strongly impacts the success of website promotion and search results.

 3. Improve the location of links with a mouse movement heatmap tool